-To deliver infrastructure investment in the Cairns Marine Precinct (CMP) to capitalise on emerging defence and other marine industry opportunities and investigate reshoring shipbuilding to Cairns.
+To deliver infrastructure investment in the Cairns Marine Precinct (CMP) to capitalise on emerging defence and other marine industry opportunities.

 The CMP and the marine industry more broadly are of major economic importance to Cairns and Far North Queensland.
 The growth of the sector is key to the diversification of the region and will be influenced by the maintenance and sustainment opportunities from the Royal Australian Navy.

-The $30 million investment by the Queensland Government will fund new infrastructure including two wharves and the costs of the connection of services including power and water to the new wharves.
+A $30 million investment by the Queensland Government as part of the Unite and Recover – Economic Recovery Plan funded new infrastructure, including two wharves and the costs of the connection of services including power and water to the new wharves.

 The construction of these wharves in Cairns will expand its capacity to carry out in-water maintenance on vessels used by the Australian Defence Force and Australian Border Force.

-- $28 million to increase common user wharfage, develop land and undertake service upgrades to support increased in-water sustainment of naval and other vessels; and
+- $28 million to increase common user wharfage, purchase strategic port land and undertake service upgrades to support increased in-water sustainment of naval and other vessels

 Benefits to the region